 If you or a loved one experiences at least five of these nine criteria, there may be a process addiction forming:

 - Repeated preoccupation with the behavior

-- Engagement with the behavior to a greater extend than intended
+- Engagement with the behavior to a greater extent than intended

 - Frequent attempts to reduce, stop, or control the behavior